Qiskit/RFCs/0023-executor-primitive.md

 ## Future Extensions

-The introduction of a low‑level sampler is only the first step.
-The long‑term goal is to evolve Qiskit’s compute model toward accepting a single, unified operation—this primitive—potentially deprecating the current definition of primitives altogether.
+The introduction of the Executor is just the first step inevolving Qiskit's compute model toward accepting a single, unified operation—this primitive—potentially deprecating the current definition of primitives altogether.
 In this model, noise learning, error mitigation, and any other computation could be implemented directly on top of the unified primitive abstraction.

 Future RFCs may explore implementing advanced workflows such as noise learning natively within this computation model, as well as replacing Qiskit’s existing